Historic eruptions of Mount Fuji: Records of eruption

-Sixteen eruptions of New Fuji have been recorded since 781.
+Seventeen eruptions of New Fuji have been recorded since 781.
 Many of the eruptions occurred in the Heian era, with twelve eruptions between 800 and 1083.
 Sometimes inactive periods between eruptions lasted for hundreds of years, as in the period between 1083 and 1511, when no eruptions were recorded for over 400 years.
-At present, there have been no eruptions since the Hoei eruption in 1707–1708, around 300 years ago.
+At present, there have been no eruptions since the Hoei eruption in 1707, over 300 years ago.

 Current eruptive danger

 Scientists study the activity of the magma rising by measuring CO_{2} emissions in the deeper parts of the volcano.
 Studies from before the 2011 Tohoku earthquake show the CO_{2} emissions below 5 gCO_{2}/m^{3}/day, which is the detection limit.
 If the emissions rise above 5 gCO_{2}/m^{3}/day then seismic activity is occurring and an eruption could possibly take place.
 According to a five-stage evolutionary model for the release of volcanic gas, Mt.
 Fuji would be considered stage I. Magma is at a considerable 10 km depth and no emissions of gases can be observed regularly.

 Following the 2011 Tōhoku earthquake and tsunami, much attention was given to the volcanic reaction of Mount Fuji.
 Experts have found that the internal pressure of the Mount Fuji magma chamber has increased to an estimated 1.6 megapascals, raising speculation over the possibility of an eruption.
 The financial damage to Japan from a Fuji eruption is estimated at ¥2.5 trillion (about $25 billion).